Decorated Super-Teichm\"uller Space: Introduction

-{\bf Acknowledgements.} Both authors are grateful to Institut des Hautes \'Etudes Scientifiques for hospitality at the initial phase of this work.
-A.M.Z. is indebted to A.N.
+{\bf Acknowledgements.} We are grateful to Institut des Hautes \'Etudes Scientifiques for hospitality and wonderful atmosphere at the initial phase of this work.
+We would like to thank R. Donagi, R. Kaufmann, Yu.I.
+Manin, J. Rabin, A.S.
+Schwarz, A. Voronov, E. Witten for their interest, comments and discussions.
+A.M.Z. is indebted to M. Liu, M. Khovanov and A. Okounkov for their encouragement and support during his stay at Columbia University and to A.N.
 Fedorova for careful reading of the manuscript.